ciriti/GoMultiplatform/README.md

 - master
 - multiplatform

-The first is the initial android application, the second hat the Km module.
+The first is the initial android application, the second has the Km module.

 To compile and generate the Ios framework execute the command